lone17/FirstGame/README.md

   - Game's ideal is based on the game called "Tiếng tây tiếng ta" by Fourtii.
   - I do not own the copyright of the background music, all credits go to its author(s) (who ever they are)
+  - I started making this not knowing about OOP and by the time I do the code is to hard to reconstruct so please pardon my messy programing.
-  - My code is poorly written and unprofessionally organized so please do give me your advice.
-Much appreciated
+  - Source code is poorly written and unprofessionally organized, do feel welcomed to give me your advice.
+Much appreciated.